xuyuji9000/unified-web-app-development-process/README.md

 ## Approach

+This section answers how do we grow this project.

 The approach of this specification is:

 1. Bring up a challenge which you meet or you think will meet in the development process;